remnrem/luna-doc/docs/ref/power-spectra.md

 This is of course an extreme example (i.e. with a very large amplitude, broad oscillatory peak), but nonetheless shows one failure mode of IRASA.
-In practice, examining the shape of the aperiodic spectrum (i.e. which should be approximately striaght on a log-log or semi-log plot) will indicate if resulting slope estimates are likely biased by oscillatory activity.
+In practice, examining the shape of the aperiodic spectrum (i.e. which should be approximately straight on a log-log or semi-log plot) will indicate if resulting slope estimates are likely biased by oscillatory activity.